pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 <img src="sprite.svg#svgView(viewBox(24, 0, 24, 24))" alt="">
 ```

 This one will show the second icon because the 24 pixels shift.
 I know, it looks a bit ugly, but it’s going to work with any “true sprite”, even the old-school one.
-And there’s no need for IDs or some extra markup, just make sure that all icons will have their own place (naturally or via transform) and start moving your viewport!
+And there’s no need for IDs or some extra markup, just make sure that all icons will have their place (naturally or via transform) and start moving your viewport!

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">